-Expected effects for the field of Information and Indicators Communication Technologies Domestic ICT market developed Value of domestic ICT market
+Expected effects for the field of Information and Communication Technologies

+Domestic ICT market developed

+Value of domestic ICT market

-• Number of companies responding to calls for 4S project funding
+Number of companies responding to calls for 4S project funding

 The EDP for the CREATIVE INDUSTRIES identified the need to strengthen R&D in this area, hitherto not recognised or eligible for government funding.
-This is to facilitate the development of a strong creative industry based on knowledge derived from R&D in the arts and other related fields, particularly engineering, including ICT.
+This is to facilitate the development of a strong creative industries based on knowledge derived from R&D in the arts and other related fields, particularly engineering, including ICT.
 Preliminary findings of the EDP indicate needs for research in the domains of creative audio-visual production, video games and interactive media, and smart packaging.
 The EDP also highlighted the need to improve creative firms' physical office capacities and hardware and software, in particular high-specification computer graphics infrastructure.
 Research and development infrastructure for smart packaging was also proposed to be established.

-Expected effects for the field of Creative Industries Indicators
+Expected effects for the field of Creative Industries

-Strengthening creative industries through focus on • Number of copyright contracts and

-intellectual property protection patents
+Strengthening creative industries through focus on intellectual property protection project funding

+Number of copyright contracts and patents
-• Number of companies responding to

-calls for 4S project funding
+Number of companies responding to calls for 4S